thermotools/thermopack/docs/v2.2.0/getting_started.md

 ---
 layout: default
-version:
+version: 2.2.0
 title: Getting Started
-permalink: /vcurrent/getting_started.html
+permalink: /v2.2.0/getting_started.html
 ---

+# Compatibility
+ThermoPack v2.2.0 is completely backwards compatible with v2.1.0, such that all examples in the [guide for v2.1.0](/thermopack/v2.1.0/getting_started.html) will also work with v2.2.0.
+This guide primarily aims to demonstrate functionality that is new in v2.2.0.

 # Getting started - Python
 This is a short introduction to thermopack.
 Once you've gotten started, we recommend a look at the [Examples](https://github.com/thermotools/thermopack/tree/main/addon/pyExamples) in the GitHub repo.
-Comprehensive documentation for the methods available through the python interface can also be found in the [doc page for the thermo class.](thermo_methods.html).
-For more advanced users, a look at the [more advanced page](more_advanced.html) may also be useful.
+Comprehensive documentation for the methods available through the python interface can also be found in the [doc page for the thermo class.](/thermopack/v2.2.0/thermo_methods.html).
+For more advanced users, a look at the [more advanced page](/thermopack/v2.2.0/more_advanced.html) may also be useful.

 Equations of State (EoS's) in ThermoPack are classes.
 To do calculations for a given mixture an EoS object must first be initialized for that mixture, as demonstrated in the [Initializing an EoS section](#Initialising-an-equation-of-state).
 Then, a wide variety of thermodynamic computations can be done, as demonstrated in the remaining sections.